ATLFeature

 Jerk chicken at a Falcons game?
 Yeah, we were a little hesitant when we saw it on the club-level buffet line.
 But the moment we effortlessly slid our plastic fork through the meat, we figured the chef knew what he was doing.
 The thighs had a good char to them.
 The seasoning had some pop.
 The sliced peppers gave the dish a little color.
 Though buffet items rotate, if you’re ever so lucky to attend a game on jerk chicken day, you’d be wise to make a spot for a piece on your plate.

-Yes, you're someone who's comfortable using terms like "head retention" and "heat exchangers" in public areas.
-Well, this list is for you and your posse of serious beer people—and for the dabblers who always need expert recommendations.
+If you're comfortable using terms like "head retention" and "heat exchangers" in public areas, this list is for you, but it's also helpful for beer dabblers who always need expert recommendations.

 Because we’ve finally found the perfect use for the word "wingding."